Gharib24/glinet/README.md

-# glinet
+# GLiNet LED fixes

-GLiNet LED fixes
+This fixes a few of the annoying things about the GLiNet devices (lack of LED control)